openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 ### 3. First Risk and Usability Assessment

 In the first risk and usability assessment, a preliminary hazard analysis is conducted and an initial risk table is drafted.
-The risk table includes the risk policy with a risk acceptance matrix.

-The Risk Acceptance Matrix is defined by performing these steps:

- * Estimate product usage over its lifetime
- * Define Probability Categories.
-Start by defining the category “Unthinkable” which has an absolute occurrence number of less than one.
-From there on, the more frequently occurring categories are added with probability increments of 10^2.
- * Define Severity Categories
- * Create Risk Acceptance Matrix and define which combinations of the categories are deemed acceptable.

 Risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
-It includes the following
+This analysis includes the following
 activities:

- * Identifying potential Failure Modes
+ * Identifying potential failure modes
- * Identifying potential Hazards, Hazardous Situations and Harms with experts (e.g. physicians)
+ * Identifying potential hazards, hazardous situations and harms in collaboration with subject matter experts (e.g. physicians)
- * Estimating probabilities for the identified items and analyzing the severity of each Harm, taking standards, scientific studies, public reports, expert opinions and usability data into account.
+ * Estimating probabilities for the identified items and analyzing the severity of each harm, taking into account international standards, scientific studies, public reports, expert opinions and usability data.
+ * For software devices, the probability of occurrence of a hazard is assumed as 100%.
+The probability of each hazard leading to a hazardous situation and that leading to a harm must be estimated separately as part of the risk analysis.
+Multiplied, they present the overall probability per risk.
+In combination, overall probability of occurrence and the severity of harm are evaluated against the risk policy previously defined for the device.

+If a risk is deemed unacceptable based on our Risk Policy, it may be mitigated through Risk Control Measures in the priority as listed below.
 In general, we try to reduce probabilities of risks as far as possible (AFAP).

-If a risk is deemed unacceptable based on our Risk Policy, it may be mitigated through Risk Control Measures in the priority as listed below:

 1. Inherently safe design
 2. Protective measures in the device or development process
 3. Information for safety and/or training of users

-A usability evaluation plan is created which covers future formative and summative usability evaluation activities.
+Further, a usability evaluation plan is created which covers future formative and summative usability evaluation activities.

 User needs with a focus on those related to hazards are specified.
 These will serve as input to the